 Excessive paw licking can have psychological reasons, as dogs try to calm down or relieve stress.
 Stress can be caused by external factors such as noise, people or other animals.
 However, tiredness, general discomfort, a move or if your furry friend is alone for too long can also sometimes be expressed through pathological paw licking - the action becomes a kind of coping mechanism for your dog to compensate for anxiety and stress.

-Just like us humans, dogs sometimes get bored - out of boredom they lick their pads and claws incessantly.
+Just like us humans, dogs sometimes get bored - they lick their pads and claws incessantly out of boredom.
 If this is the case, a stimulating activity, a nice chew toy or a long walk can be the perfect compensation.
+Our cuddly toys for dogs are also ideal for relieving boredom and giving your pet fun and variety.

 If the paw licking does not stop despite good will and effort, your pet's pathological behavior probably has more physical reasons.